lanox/tmux/README.md

 ## Inspired

-If Docker can generate random names every time it creates container so can tmux.
+If Docker can generate random names every time it creates container so can tmux when creating new session.

 ## Credits